 Blood tests may be done to check hormone levels, including:

 Other tests that may be performed include:

-Treatment depends on the cause of the amenorrhea.
-Normal monthly periods usually return after the condition is treated.
+Treatment depends on the cause of amenorrhea.
+Normal monthly periods most often return after the condition is treated.

 The outlook depends on the cause of amenorrhea.
 Many of the conditions that cause secondary amenorrhea will respond to treatment.

 See your primary health care provider or women's health care provider if you have missed more than one period so that you can get diagnosed and treated, if needed.

 Reviewed By: Irina Burd, MD, PhD, Associate Professor of Gynecology and Obstetrics at Johns Hopkins University School of Medicine, Baltimore, MD.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.